Charles D. Ravenel

-Charles D. "Pug" Ravenel (February 14, 1938 – March 25, 2017) was an American politician and member of the Democratic Party from South Carolina who won the 1974 Democratic gubernatorial primary.
+Charles Dufort "Pug" Ravenel (February 14, 1938 – March 25, 2017) was an American politician and member of the Democratic Party from South Carolina who won the 1974 Democratic gubernatorial primary.
 Ravenel was the favorite to win the general election until the South Carolina Supreme Court ruled his candidacy invalid on the grounds that he did not meet the state's residency requirements.
 The eventual winner of the election was James B. Edwards, the state's first Republican governor in decades.

 Early life

 Ravenel was born in Charleston, South Carolina.
 As a child he attended Cathedral Elementary School and Bishop England High School.
 Ravenel was given the nickname "Pug" after he ran into a telephone pole at Moultrie Playground.
 He worked as a newspaper courier for The News and Courier which helped him attend the Phillips Exeter Academy.

 At Phillips Exeter and Harvard University, Ravenel played football as a quarterback.
 In 1961, he graduated from Harvard.
 Ravenel earned a Master's of Business Administration (MBA) from Harvard Business School in 1964.
 He worked for on Wall Street for the firm Donaldson, Lufkin & Jenrette, and served as a White House Fellow under President Lyndon B. Johnson.
 In 1967, he co-founded the New York Academy for Black and Latin Education (ABLE) with his friend Michael Bloomberg.